johnpark144/Realtime_Chatting_app_project--Django/README.md

 - Sub Tools : Html, Css, JS, Bootstrap
 - Explantion :
 This is the Realtime chatting app.
-You can use only when you sign up and then you can chat with other people
+You can use only when you sign up and then chat with other people

 - Date of creation : Aug 25th ~ Aug 27th 2022